Creating a new website – or trying to decide if you need to? A B2B website content audit is a great place to start. Here's where to start.

 Sites should be integrated with back-end systems (like CRMs), allowing for form data to pass instantly to the sales team.
 Integrations are sometimes native, but Zapier allows you to automate just about any data-based task.

-B2B Web Best Practice #10: Integrate with Your CRM
+B2B Web Best Practice #10: Deploy an Analytics Platform

 Google Analytics (both the legacy Universal Analytics and the new Google Analytics 4 standard) gives site owners the ability to analyze user behavior and take advantage of opportunities.
 Even better, both platforms are free for the vast majority of sites.